 When you think of acids in skincare, what comes to mind?
 Maybe burning, allergic reactions, or ALLEGIC REACTIONS?
 Well, what if I told you acids can provide amazing benefits to your skin??
 Now I bet you will want to read this article to know why!!
 There are various acids available in skincare products on the market today.
 Whether you have issues such as aging, acne, hyperpigmentation, dry skin, or oily skin, acids can help treat a wide array of issues.

 I don’t know about you, but from my personal experience, skincare acids can do wonders for your skin.
 My four favorite types of acids are Glycolic, Salicylic, Retinoic, and Hyaluronic acid.
 I will explain why below.Glycolic and Salicylic Acids can be divided into two categories: AHA’s and BHA’s.
 The main difference between AHAs versus BHA’s are that AHAs are water-soluble (dissolves in water) and BHA is lipid or oil-soluble, which makes BHA more effective on oily skin.
 It is the most common acid used in skincare products.
-I will list the four common types of acids used for skincare to help you determine which acid suits your need.
+I will list the four common types of acids along with product suggestions.

 Glycolic Acid is a type of alpha-hydroxy acid made from sugarcane.
 As a result, it makes an excellent acid for those looking to use acids for his/her first time.
 The molecules in this acid are very small which enables it to absorb better into the skin for better results.
 It also comes in various strengths, therefore, it is easy to build tolerance to it.
 Higher grade strengths of glycolic acid are used in peels administered in dermatologist offices or medical spas.
 Some of the uses for Glycolic Acid are as follows:

 •Suitable for all skin types.